-\begin{exa} \begin{enumerate} \item Each set $X$ has two distinguished bornologies, which coincide trivially if $X$ is finite.
-They are the maximum and the minimum element of the lattice of the family of bornologies over $X$.
-The former is called the \emph{chaotic bornology}, for which $\cB = \sP(X)$, and the latter \emph{trivial bornology}, for which $\cB = \sF(X)$. \item The fact that $\cB$ is an ideal of the boolean algebra $\sP(X)$ imply that to check that a bornology is chaotic is enough to know that for one subset $Y \subset X$ both $Y, X-Y \in \cB$.
-In fact, the only ideal for which it can happen is the improper ideal. \item The bounded sets in a metric space form a bornology. \end{enumerate} \end{exa}
+\begin{exa} \begin{enumerate} \item Each set $X$ has two distinguished bornologies, which coincide if and only if $X$ is finite.
+They are the maximum and the minimum elements of the lattice of the family of bornologies over $X$.
+The former is called the \emph{chaotic bornology}, for which $\cB = \sP(X)$, and the latter \emph{trivial bornology}, for which $\cB = \sF(X)$. \item The fact that $\cB$ is an ideal of the boolean algebra $\sP(X)$ implies that to check that a bornology is chaotic it is enough to know that for one subset $Y \subset X$ both $Y, X-Y \in \cB$.
+In fact, the only ideal for which this can happen is the improper ideal. \item The bounded subsets in a metric space form a bornology. \end{enumerate} \end{exa}

-A \emph{morphism} of bornological sets $\varphi: (X, \cB_X) \to (Y, \cB_Y)$ is defined to be a bounded map $\varphi: X \to Y$, \ie a map of sets such that $\varphi(B) \in \cB_Y$ for all $B \in \cB_X$.
-To check that a map is bounded is sufficient to check that $\varphi(B) \in \cB_Y$ for $B$ in a basis of $\cB_X$.
-It is clear that the set theoretic composition of two bounded maps is a bounded map, so we can define the category of bornological sets, denoted $\bBorn$, with objects bornological sets and arrows bounded maps.
+A \emph{morphism} of bornological sets $\varphi: (X, \cB_X) \to (Y, \cB_Y)$ is a bounded map $\varphi: X \to Y$, \ie a map of sets such that $\varphi(B) \in \cB_Y$ for all $B \in \cB_X$.
+To check that a map is bounded is sufficient to check that $\varphi(B) \in \cB_Y$ for $B$ varying on a basis of $\cB_X$.
+It is clear that the set theoretic composition of two bounded maps is a bounded map, so we can define the category of bornological sets, denoted $\bBorn$, whose objects are bornological sets and arrows are bounded maps.

-\begin{rmk} Notice that if $\cB_1, \cB_2$ are two bornologies on a set $X$ then $\Id_X : (X, \cB_1) \to (X, \cB_2)$ is a bounded map if and only if $\cB_1 \subset \cB_2$, the opposite of the conditions that one finds for topologies over $X$.
-Indeed, the strongest bornology on $X$ is the trivial bornology and the weakest is the chaotic one. \end{rmk}
+\begin{rmk} If $\cB_1, \cB_2$ are two bornologies on a set $X$ then $\Id_X : (X, \cB_1) \to (X, \cB_2)$ is a bounded map if and only if $\cB_1 \subset \cB_2$, which is the opposite of the condition that one finds for topologies over $X$.
+Indeed, the strongest bornology on $X$ is the trivial bornology and the weakest one is the chaotic bornology. \end{rmk}

 Let $(X, \cB)$ be a bornological set and $f:Y \to X$ a map of sets.
-The family $f^{-1}(\cB) := \{f^{-1}(B)\}_{B \in \cB}$ is a basis for a bornology on $Y$ denoted $f^* \cB$; it is the maximal bornology on $Y$ such that $f$ is a bounded map.
+The family $f^{-1}(\cB) \doteq \{f^{-1}(B)\}_{B \in \cB}$ is a basis for a bornology on $Y$ denoted $f^* \cB$; it is the maximal bornology on $Y$ such that $f$ is a bounded map.
 If $f$ is an injective map, we write $\cB|_Y = f^* \cB$ and call it the \emph{induced bornology} on $Y$.

-For a set theoretic inclusion $i: Y \to (X, \cB)$ the induced bornology on $Y$ has the usual universal property: in the diagram
+For a set theoretic inclusion $i: Y \to (X, \cB)$ the induced bornology on $Y$ has the usual universal property: In the diagram

 \beqn

 \eeqn